Kitty Marion: Birth control movement in the US

 When Marion arrived in the US, she was not entirely unknown: US newspapers had mentioned her by name during the years 1912 to 1914 when reporting on the UK suffrage movement.
-(Note: Marion is mentioned in dozens of US newspaper articles from in 1912 to 1930.)
+(Note: Marion is mentioned in dozens of US newspaper articles from 1912 to 1930.)
 Marion spent her first two years in New York unable to find work as an actress, because US talent agents were aware of her reputation for controversy in the UK.
 Instead, she worked as a dishwasher, and wrote a few small articles for newspapers.

 In January 1917, Marion noticed an advertisement for an upcoming birth control rally at Carnegie Hall, organized by Margaret Sanger's organization, the American Birth Control League (ABCL).
 She contacted the ABCL and was surprised to discover that they were aware of Marion's activities in the suffrage movement.
 She accepted a job offer from the ABCL, selling copies of Sanger's monthly magazine, the Birth Control Review.

 For the next thirteen years, Marion was a familiar figure in several New York neighborhoods, standing on street corners from Times Square to Coney Island, selling copies of the magazine.
 While selling, she advocated for birth control by engaging in conversation with passers-by.
 Marion continued to be occasionally mentioned in the New York press: in March 1917, she was described as an "English militant suffragette" in the Brooklyn Daily Eagle.
 (Note: The Brooklyn Daily Eagle article was about a supportive crowd greeting Margaret Sanger upon Sanger's release from prison: "Miss Kitty Marion, English militant suffragette ... enlivened the processing while Mrs Sanger's release was awaited by singing the suffragist version of 'La Marseillaise', underneath the jail windows.
 Miss Marion has a good mezzo soprano voice and the jail windows, especially on the upper floors where the women are confined, were thrown open.
 Applause was generous and hearty.")

 Unlike Marion's suffragette years, her job as a street vendor did not include any violent activities, yet she was still arrested several times, usually for violating obscenity laws that prohibited distribution of birth control information.
 (Note: There were many anti-obscenity laws in effect at the time.
 The primary federal law was the Comstock Act, but New York also had similar state laws.)
 In November 1918, she spent thirty days in jail for selling a birth control pamphlet to a member of the New York Society for the Suppression of Vice.
 In jail she met Agnes Smedley, a political dissident.
 Smedley later remembered Marion coming down the hallway every morning shouting "Three cheers for birth control."